jaypee-0/curve_nextjs_30DAYS/README.md

 ## 🙌 Contribution

-Feel free to fork and expand this curriculum!
+Feel free to fork  expand this curriculum!
 PRs are welcome.

 ---